onflow/flow/nodeoperators/NodeOperatorList.md

 # List of available Node Operators
+## FAQ
+1. Which node should I choose to delegate to?
+Does one have an advantage over the other?

+  - In terms of amount of rewards earned, there is no difference between Node Operators and across node types.
+You will earn the same amount of rewards across all.

+  - Regarding which node you should delegate to, each community member might have their own criteria of selection: well known node operator, supporting a specific application or community run node, nodes run by large enterprises and so forth.
+To avoid instability and to maximize your potential staking reward, select nodes you believe will behave honestly and will have strong uptime.

+2. Can I choose a specific time period of when I want my delegation to be active?

+  - When you choose to delegate to a node operator, that delegation will sit in a pending status until it is processed at the next Epoch.
+You can see this information at the top of the Stake & Delegate screen in Flow Port.
+Once the delegation is processed successfully, it is now considered staked to the Node Operator and you will begin to earn rewards.
+There is nothing more you need to do at this point with your delegation.
+You will continue to earn rewards, which are paid at the end of each epoch.

+  - At the time you want to unstake your delegation, you will execute an unstake-transaction.
+This request will now sit in a pending status for 2 epochs before it is fully unstaked.
+Once it is unstaked successfully at the end of 2 epochs, it will be available for you to withdraw to your wallet.

+## Node Operator list
 | Node Operator             | Node Type           | Node ID  |
 |:--------------------------|:-------------------:|:---------:|
 | Alxo | Verification | f7422f2d3296ede4d1efb36ec55e3fd93702c061f7ee627881f0b3007beff2ed